Learning Disability (SLD DSM-5 Specific Learning Disability) Assessment

 The IDEA specifies "deficits in adaptive behavior" as one of the two characteristics necessary for a student to be classified as having mental retardation (the other characteristic being "significantly subaverage general intellectual functioning" [34 CFR Section 300.7(b)(5)].

-• We feature assessment using the Wechsler Scales (WAIS-III, WISC-IV) and Woodcock-Johnson Battery (WJ-III), with additional neuropsychological tests of functioning for assessment of language, perceptual-motor skills, coordination, attention and memory.
+- We feature assessment using the Wechsler Scales (WAIS-IV, WISC-V) and Woodcock-Johnson Battery (WJ-IV), with additional neuropsychological tests of functioning for assessment of language, perceptual-motor skills, coordination, attention and memory.

-• This site is intended for educational purposes only.
-Consult with a licensed professional before making any diagnostic or treatment descisions about yourself or your child.
+- This site is intended for educational purposes only.
+Consult with a licensed professional before making any diagnostic or treatment decisions about yourself or your child.